EvotecIT/PSEventViewer/README.md

 - 1.0.9 - 2019.11.12
   - Removed dependency on PSSharedGoods on the published module
-  - PSSharedGoods is still dependency but the building process makes it possible to compile it and push to PSGallery/Releases without that dependency.
+  - PSSharedGoods is still dependency, but the building process makes it possible to compile it and push to PSGallery/Releases without that dependency.

 - 1.0.7 - 2019.09.12
   - Small changes to Get-EventsInformation

 - 0.62 - 2019.01.11
-  - Fix for Member Name with comma inside
+  - Fix for Member Name with a comma inside

 - 0.61 - 2019.01.02
   - Multiple new parameters, some new functionality